 ON-007-01 — Aggregate Resources of Colorado —

-ON-007-03 — Mineral Resource Potential Derivative Map — Mineral resource derivative maps were constructed by the CGS using 7.5 minute quadrangles published under the current CGS STATEMAP geologic mapping program.
+ON-007-03 — Mineral Resource Potential Derivative Map — The CGS compiled mineral resource derivative maps using 7.5-minute quadrangles published under the current CGS STATEMAP geologic mapping program.
 Derivative maps are generalizations of detailed geological information that are used to assist non-geologists with evaluating complex geological information.
-These mineral derivative maps were created from digital geologic map data and historical mine locations to provide information on the general distribution of select potential mineral resource.
+These mineral derivative maps were created from digital geologic map data and historical mine locations to provide information on the general distribution of select potential mineral resources.

 ON-007-04 — Sand and Gravel Geology —